calherries/site/posts/2022-01-28-objects-in-clojure.md

 ```
 Notice the similarity?

 The Clojure "class" is just a function that returns a function.
 That returned function is an object!
 It has it's own internal state, and has a set of methods that operate on that state.
-You can get a method from the object by calling the function with the method name.
+You can get a method by calling the object function with the method name.
 Once you've got the method from the object, you can call it like a normal function.
 The difference between a method and a typical function is that the method has access to the object's internal state.

 ```Clojure
 object  method-name